swaptacular/swpt_accounts/protocol.rst

    issued request to prepare a transfer.

 locked_amount : int64
-   The secured (prepared) amount for the transfer.
+   The secured (locked) amount for the transfer.
 This MUST be a non-negative number.

 recipient : string